Ubudu/Android-IOT-SDK/README.md

 		}
 	});

-### Make mobile device act as a connectable dongle
+### Make mobile device act as a connectable BLE device

 To make that happen the following code should be called to setup the `BluetoothGattServer`: